Opioids. Back Pain. Treatment Options. Chiropractic has a role

 lines of expertise, recognizing that each

-offers value in the care of the pain patient and has the best interest
+offers value in the care of the pain patient and has the best welfare

 of the patient fundamentally.
 Chiropractors are